 - They hide in small, dark cracks and crevices during the day and come out at night.

-Signs and Symptoms
+Signs and symptoms

-- Tiny bloodstains on sheets and mattresses, especially near seams and fold
+- Rusty, reddish bloodstains on sheets and mattresses, especially near seams and fold

 - A strange, sweet odor when there are large numbers of bedbugs.

-Getting Rid of the Bedbugs
+Getting rid of the bedbugs

-- If you cannot throw the items out, enclose the mattress and box springs completely in a plastic mattress cover that traps the bugs.
+- If you cannot throw away the bed, enclose the mattress and box springs in a zippered, plastic, bedbug-proof mattress cover (“encasement”) that traps the bugs.
 The encasement needs to stay on the bed for one year.

-- When the bedbugs are gone, be sure to keep your home and bedding clean and free of clutter to keep the bugs from coming back
+- When the bedbugs are gone, be sure to keep your home and bedding clean and free of clutter to keep the bugs from coming back.

-When to Call the Doctor
+When to call the doctor

 Call the doctor if your child has any of these signs:

-HH-I-313 4/09, Revised 7/12 Copyright 2009-2012, Nationwide Children’s Hospital
+HH-I-313 4/09, Revised 12/17 Copyright 2009, Nationwide Children’s Hospital